 I received a phone call from my former neighbor and her voice was quivering.

 She began by saying, "Well, J. had a recent heart attack."

 I said, "Gee, he's only around 49 years old.
 How horrible that he has heart problems."

 She replied, "Well, I'm helping him the best I can now, and he and his father made peace with one another before his father died.
-He forgave his father for what his father did to him; sexual abuse."
+He forgave his father for what his father did to

 I nearly fell over when I heard her admit what I had thought all along.